p4ali/Notes/general/git_basic.md

 # delete a remote branch
 $ git push origin --delete my_branch

+# You may need prune(remove) any remote-tracking references that no longer exist on the remote, incase you got "remote refs do not exist" error
+$ git fetch --prune origin

 # delete a remote branch
 $ git push origin :my_branch
 Remeber `git push [remotename] [localbranch]:[remotebranch]`.
 If you leave off the [localbranch] portion, then you’re basically saying, “Take nothing on my side and make it be [remotebranch].”